isomerpages/moe-necrg/_assembly-programmes/Land Transport Authority/Path Safety Programme.md

 **Assembly Talk**: An LTA speaker will conduct the talk in the school hall, where short videos and quizzes will be used to engage the students.

-**Recess-time Booth**: Engaging educational games on safe path sharing are offered at the recess time booth, where participating students have the chance to win prizes.

 **Confidence on Wheels (CW) programme**: CW helps students understand how they should use our paths safely and graciously as active mobility device users and pedestrians.